Chinese Professional Baseball League: Recent expansions

 In May 2019, Commissioner John Wu announced that CPBL had reached agreement with Ting Hsin International Group to join the league by reactivating a former team, the Wei Chuan Dragons.
 The Dragons participated in the minor league in 2020, and returned to the major league in 2021.

 After Tsai Chi-chang became commissioner in 2021, he proposed that Kaohsiung serve as the location for a new team since it was the only major city in Taiwan without a CPBL team at the time.
-In February 2022, Tsai announced that the sixth team would either be formed by Chunghwa Telecom or Taiwan Steel Group.
-It was later announced that the expansion team would be by Taiwan Steel Group.
-The proposed team name is TSG Hawks, and their home field would be Chengcing Lake Stadium in Kaohsiung.
+In February 2022, Tsai announced that the sixth team would be formed by either Chunghwa Telecom or Taiwan Steel Group; it was later announced that the expansion team would be owned by Taiwan Steel Group, and that the team would be named TSG Hawks, with their home field at Chengcing Lake Stadium in Kaohsiung.